Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

 Generation of speech based on text with high fidelity style will allow creates to make content where they were limited by voice overlay before.

-Code generation, while automating repetitive work may result in higher quality code and the focus on new creative user centric solutions.
+Code generation, while automating repetitive work may result in higher quality code and the focus on new creative user-centric solutions.

 Movies and video creation once expensive and available through large studios and digital production groups can instead be created by individuals and bound only by their imagination.